DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 * get experience in the classroom
 * immerse yourself in your placement schools
-* get to know your pupils and colleagues
+* get to know your pupils and see their progress
+* be part of a school community and learn from other teachers
 * start your career as a teacher

 ## How long are placements?